KobieKabo/FinalProject/README.md

 # COE 352 Project 2 - Finite Element Solver
 ### _Jakob Long_

-### Prereques For Running the Code
-- pip install numpy, and matplotlib

 ## Project Overview
 For this FEM solver, we addressed the heat equation that had the following form: u<sub>t</sub> - u<sub>xx</sub> = f(x,t), where (x,t) ∈ (0,1) x (0,1).
 With the following initial & Dirichlet boundary condiitons: